slundberg/SimplePlot.jl/README.md

 Pkg.clone("https://github.com/slundberg/SimplePlot.jl.git")
 ```

-SimplePlot is based on PyPlot.jl, which must also be installed and working.
+SimplePlot is based on PyPlot.jl, which must also be installed and working with a matplotlib version greater than 1.4.3.

 ## Usage